Contact us now

 Ho Chi Minh Mausoleum

 Located within the Ho Chi Minh Complex, the Mausoleum is Vietnam’s most sacred site honoring its beloved leader.
-Inside, Ho Chi Minh rests peacefully in a marble chamber, symbolizing unity and respect.
-Around it, Ba Dinh Square tells stories of Vietnam’s independence.
-Nearby, the Presidential Palace and Ho Chi Minh’s Stilt House reflect his simple lifestyle.
-The Ho Chi Minh Museum and One Pillar Pagoda complete this meaningful visit with history and faith intertwined.
+Inside, Ho Chi Minh rests peacefully in a marble chamber symbolizing unity and respect.
+Around it, Ba Dinh Square tells stories of Vietnam’s independence, while the Presidential Palace and Ho Chi Minh’s Stilt House reflect his famously simple lifestyle.

 Temple of Literature